AP sources: Nets send Harden to 76ers for Simmons

 Simmons made a surprise return to the Sixers shortly before the season opened, but was promptly kicked out of practice and suspended for one game.
 The punishment didn’t matter, the No. 1 pick of the 2016 draft had no intention of ever playing.
 He later cited mental health concerns.

-Harden has been out with a hamstring injury while trade rumors intensified.
-Nets coach Coach Steve Nash even stated last week that Harden would not be traded.
+Harden was set to miss his fourth straight game Thursday with a hamstring injury while trade rumors intensified.

-This is the second straight season Harden was traded during the season.
-The Nets acquired the three-time scoring champion from the Houston Rockets in a deal last January, with the idea that Harden, Kevin Durant and Kyrie Irving would form a Big Three.
-The Nets loaded up for a title run with three of the highest-paid players in the league.
-The championship run with them never materialized.
+The Nets acquired the three-time scoring champion from the Houston Rockets in a deal last January, with the idea that Harden, Durant and Irving would be too potent to stop.
+The Nets loaded up for a title run with three of the highest-paid players in the league but a championship run with them never materialized.

+Harden and Irving were both hurt last year in the playoffs and the Nets lost in the second round to eventual champion Milwaukee.
+With Irving not joining the Nets until December and Durant injured in January, the Nets got only two games out of their Big Three this season.

 They are 2-10 since Durant sprained his left knee, an injury that could keep him out until after the All-Star break.
 With Irving ineligible to play in home games because he is not vaccinated against COVID-19 as mandated by New York City, it placed a heavy burden on Harden.
 Harden can become a free agent after the season, though he could pick up his $47.3 million player option.